Laufire/js-utils/ReadMe.md

 * Test the index file for the integrity of imports.

 * Coverage might not cover all paths.
 Especially those of shared functions, as they might be partially covered by multiple functions, yet report full coverage.
 Find a fix for this.

+* Make randomized testing to achieve accuracy above third standard deviation, when publishing (to NPM).
+Use environment variables.

 * Functionalities: